 - What might be the best approach for this job opening?

-For advice on your people needs or career aspirations please contact Jonathan Pearson – CEO BluZinc.
+For advice on your people needs or career aspirations please sign up to our Newsletter or contact Jonathan Pearson – CEO BluZinc.